Well-being Safety Assessments

 As a result of the continuous violence erupting on school campuses across the United States, Well-being Safety Assessments, LLC was founded and has focused its efforts on being the solution to this devastating problem.

 WSA is about PREVENTION and the importance of it.
-If our attention is focused on assessing students before there is a problem then we have stopped the tragedies.
+If our attention is focused on assessing students before there is a problem then we can stop the tragedies.
 It is that SIMPLE!

 How do we do that?

-The Proactive Collection are wrap-around services that HELP students.... and STOP violence,
+The Proactive Collection are wrap-around school safety services that HELP students.... and STOP violence,

 making WSA the very best in the field.